dirkpuge/glossary/misc.md

 Infrastructure is the foundation or framework that supports a system or organization.
 For example, the system of **hardware**, **software**, facilities and service components that support the delivery of business systems and IT-enabled processes.

-## Operations

-Operations is a term that encompasses all the activities involved in the setup, design, **configuration**, **deployment** and maintenance of the infrastructure that supports business services.

 ## Data Pipelines

 It refers to a system for **moving data from one system** to another.